minio/docs/source/includes/k8s/file-transfer-protocol-k8s.rst

 Examples
 --------

-The examples here use the ``sftp`` CLI client on a Linux system.
+The following examples use the `SFTP CLI client <https://linux.die.net/man/1/sftp>`__ on a Linux system.

 Connect to MinIO Using SFTP
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following example connects to an SSH FTP server, lists the contents of a bucket named ``test-bucket``, and downloads an object.
+The following example connects to an SFTP server, lists the contents of a bucket named ``test-bucket``, and downloads an object.

 .. code-block:: console